rzcao/APIC-analytical-complex-field-reconstruction/README.md

 The preprint of APIC can be found on [arXiv](https://doi.org/10.48550/arXiv.2309.00755).

-(Due to conflict of interest, we will release the editable source code of the aberration correction and the darkfield related complex field reconstruction algorithm after Oct 30, 2023)

 ## Run the code with default settings
 To get started, simply replace the folder's name in the main code `APIC_reconstruction.m` using the name where the data is.
 Assume we want to reconstruct the thyroid sample which was imaged using a highly aberrated imaging system, which is inside a folder named "reducedData".
 Then, we modify the code as
 ``` matlab